byterubpay/byterub-site/_posts/2019-05-20-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-05-20.md

 **\<suraeNoether>** well, everything is proven except a single theorem in an appendix, so i'd be comfortable releasing a draft of it today with "DRAFT" plastered all over it, presuming you and randomrun are cool with that
 **\<suraeNoether>** i think it's possible that after you read the appendix, youare of the opinon that the proof is unnecessary, but i'd rather err on the side of having it and removing it rather than excluding it
 **\<sarang>** That's a great timeline
-**\<suraeNoether>** either way, i can't imagine the draft will not be finished before the end of the monero workshop this week, and if we are going to get it audited, we should move on that sooner rather than later
+**\<suraeNoether>** either way, i can't imagine the draft will not be finished before the end of the byterub workshop this week, and if we are going to get it audited, we should move on that sooner rather than later
 **\<sarang>** It would be nice to get it in for Carbon Crab, but better to wait if it would mean rushing
 **\<sarang>** Such an audit would likely be fairly cheap, since the base code changes are quite minimal and straightforward
 **\<suraeNoether>** actually